 Forward-looking statements involve risks and uncertainties that may cause actual results to differ materially from those in such statements.
 Factors that could cause actual results to differ from those discussed in the forward-looking statements include, but are not limited to:

-Local, regional, national and international economic conditions and the impact they may have on us and our customers and our assessment of that impact.
+Local, regional, national and international economic conditions and the impact they may have on the Corporation and its customers and the Corporation's assessment of that impact.

-Volatility and disruption in national and international financial and commodity markets.
+Volatility and disruption in national and international financial markets.

 Government intervention in the U.S. financial system.

 Changes in the mix of loan geographies, sectors and types or the level of non-performing assets and charge-offs.

 Changes in estimates of future reserve requirements based upon the periodic review thereof under relevant regulatory and accounting requirements.